Parental Rights, Duties and Conservatorships

 Our Experience Can Help You Find Creative Solutions

-Our compassionate attorney, Cheryl Alsandor is a Board Certified Family Law Specialist as well as a former elementary school teacher.
+Our compassionate attorney, Cheryl Alsandor is a Board Certified Family Law Specialist certified by the Texas Board of Legal Specialization, as well as a former elementary school teacher.
 She understands the unique needs of children facing difficult family legal disputes.
 She is also conscious of how to help parents protect their parental rights in conjunction with meeting the best interests of the children throughout the process.

 Factors Determining Parental Rights, Duties and Abilities